Mulelur/node-api/README.md

 12. ## Take Order

-To take a order send a `PUT` request to `http://127.0.0.1:3200/orders/:id`.
+To take a order send a `PATCH` request to `http://127.0.0.1:3200/orders/:id`.
 Theis will return a order object with a status **Complete**.

 Response: